Turahalli Forest: Activities

-Turahalli offers excellent biking trails.
+Cycling is no longer allowed inside the turahalli reserve forest.
+Turahalli used to offer excellent biking trails.
 It is also among the few places within the city for natural rock climbing in addition to Avathi and Raogodlu.
 Rocks are granite, with various sizes and shapes.
-Many climbers practice regularly, in preparation for local or international competitions.
+Many climbers used to practice regularly, in preparation for local or international competitions.

 Endangerment

 The forest is the last one surviving in Bengaluru.
 It has slowly been encroached upon.
 It has also been used as an illegal garbage dump, which has negatively affected the wildlife.
 Frequent fires during the summers, both natural and those caused by locals, have significantly impacted certain species of plants that grow in this forest.
 The BBMP also opened a sewage treatment plant near the forest.
 There is also a problem with poaching.
 Land has also been illegally cleared to grow crops.
 Over the past few years, efforts have been made by nearby residents to clean up and to prevent further encroachment and dumping of waste in the forest.

+There was also a plan by the state government to construct a tree park in reserved forest area.
+But this plan was opposed by local residents.
+In response to these concerns, the Karnataka Government put the plan on hold.